jordandalley/threadfinite/README.md

 # Threadfinite
-An optimisation for the official [Threadfin](https://github.com/Threadfin/Threadfin) build image.
+An optimisation of the official [Threadfin](https://github.com/Threadfin/Threadfin) docker image.

 ## Features